-

 The Disconnected Country

 We’re currently experiencing a major and nationwide cellular network outage here in Canada šØš¦, thanks to Rogers telecommunication company.
 It’s been going on since early this morning.
 Everything seems affected in one way or another: phone calls, internet access, emergency calls via 911, travellers, banking services via Interac, and lots of public non-urgent services, just to name a few.
 We will need a few days to comprehend the ramifications of what happened.
-Continue reading ā
+It’s a major event illustrating that big telco companies concentration like we endure here in Canada isn’t a good thing.
+Also a good (and sad) example of how badly we’re dependent on technologies for everything.

 -